 The Wilcoxon Signed-Rank Test is implemented under the assumption that the distribution from which the samples are drawn is symmetric.
-However, examples such as Figure 2.1 show that certain parameters such as turbidity and chlorophyll displayed postively-skewed distributions.
-We decided to run a simulation to assess the impact of the data's skew on the Type I Error rate for the Wilcoxon Signed-Rank Test.
+However, Figure 2.1 shows the distribution for turbidity at the Flats station which clearly displays a positive skew.
+Thus we decided to run a simulation to assess the impact of the data's skew on the Type I Error rate for the Wilcoxon Signed-Rank Test.
 For the purposes of our study, we used sample data $(x_1, \ldots, x_n) \sim \Gamma(\alpha{shape}, \beta)$, where the gamma distribution is defined as having the probability density function where Γ is the gamma function.
-This simulation is performed with sample size n = 1000 on each gamma distribution with various values for shape and rate.
+This simulation is performed with sample size n=1000 on each gamma distribution with various values for shape and rate.
 For accuracy, the mean of the Type I Errors from 10,000 simulations was taken as the estimate for the Type I Error.